 There were not enough details on “standard management” for me, and it sounds like it wasn’t well controlled as the study said things like “professional lymphatic drainage when available”.

 Also, I was surprised by the use of Lasix, a diuretic “if edema develops” without any discussion of who actually took Lasix during the 8 weeks.
 In my thinking, this would further concentrate the lymph protein and should have been detailed in the final analysis.
-But, I would just consider this to description of standard therapy to mean that they tried to keep a certain standard for everyone, but it was not exactly the same for every participant.

 There was no placebo used in this study and the participants were distributed as follows: